cardano-foundation/developer-portal/docs/stake-pool-course/handbook/setup-firewall.md

 :::danger Stake Pool Security

-Before you run your pool on mainnet you should have a good understanding of stake pool security.
+Before you run your pool on Mainnet you should have a good understanding of stake pool security.
 Make sure to read a lot in the [Stake Pool Security Forum](https://forum.cardano.org/c/staking-delegation/stake-pool-security/157) and learn about best practises.

 :::